Articles about the future of classic keyboards, membrane keypads and silicone keypads

 Miniaturization and design of keyboards

 The increasing demand for miniaturization and design orientation plays an important role in each of these proven electromechanical operating units.
-Buttons with low installation depths, membrane keyboards with extensive equipment and a flat structure at the same time reflect the trend.
+Buttons with low installation depths, membrane keypads with extensive equipment and a flat structure at the same time reflect the trend.
 The end devices should be flatter, thinner and lighter, but miniaturization in the input area is also reaching its limits, after all the devices still have to be usable by humans.
 Touch screens and voice control, paired with further developments in the field of artificial intelligence (AI), are becoming increasingly present precisely because they are already an essential part of our everyday lives.

 In the status quo, however, innovative control elements with a combination of the proven electromechanical control units and modern touch panels continue to ensure exciting further developments, also with regard to an increasing addition of gesture controls.